mattozborn/dmp-guide-search/README.md

 5. **Start Searching**:

    - Enter your search term in the input field.
-   - Click the search button to query DuckDuckGo and see the results.
+   - Click the search button to query DuckDuckGo and see the results

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements